LartTyler/mhdb-wilds-data/README.md

 Additionally, for statuses or conditions that the monster is fully resistant to, the `EmParamBadCondition2.user.3` file uses a GUID of all zeroes (`00000000-0000-0000-0000-000000000000`) in place of a valid GUID to indicate that the status is not effective at all (such as flash effects on Gore Magala and Gypceros).

+`EnemyWeakAttrData.user.3` contains a mapping of fixed monster IDs to boolean values indicating which elements they are weak to.
+This can be combined with `EnemyReportMeasureFreeInfoData.user.3` to add the conditions under which the monster is weak to that element (such as Nerscylla being weak to thunder once its mantle is broken).

 ## Locations (Stages)
 ### Data Files